Expressions of Interest: register here now to be alerted when 2024 entries open.

 This Fonterra Responsible Dairying Award has been reworked.
 A simplified nomination process and those nominated are not asked to present or compete for the award.
 We will announce all confirmed nominations at their regions awards dinner.
 We will recognise the achievements of the years three exemplars by taking them to nationals, where one will receive this years Fonterra Responsible Dairying award.

 The award recognises dairy farmers and businesses who are demonstrating leadership in their approach to Responsible Dairying, a way of conducting a farm business where actions and results demonstrate responsibility and sustainability.
-Responsible dairying is not just about the environment it also includes management and performance of people, farming systems, finances, animal care and ecosystem, they are all important pillars of responsible dairying.
+Responsible dairying is not just about the environment it also includes management and performance of people, farming systems, finances, animal care, milk quality and ecosystem, they are all important pillars of responsible dairying.

 Am I eligible?